GoogleCloudPlatform/click-to-deploy/docker/README.md

 ## Generate Dockerfile from template

 We use [`dockerfile`](https://github.com/GoogleCloudPlatform/runtimes-common/tree/master/versioning)
-tool to generate versionsed `Dockerfiles` from on a common template.
+tool to generate versionsed `Dockerfiles` from a common template.

 ## Generate Cloud Build configuration

 We use [`cloudbuild`](https://github.com/GoogleCloudPlatform/runtimes-common/tree/master/versioning)
-tool to generate a configuration file to build `Dockerfiles` using [Google Cloud Build](https://cloud.google.com/container-builder/docs/).
+tool to generate a configuration file to build Docker images using [Google Cloud Build](https://cloud.google.com/container-builder/docs/).

 ## Documentation